 When I visited other tourist hot spots around Thailand, I always keep my guard up for scams, or what I like to I call them, hustling.

-For me, Chiang Mai doesn’t feel like that, the venders are not up in your face, even the tuk-tuk drivers appear to give me fair rates.
-Although I still negotiate with the tuk-tuk and had to walk away a few times.
+For me, living in Chiang Mai doesn’t feel like that, the vendors are not up in your face, even the tuk-tuk drivers appear to give me fair rates.
+Although I still negotiate with the tuk-tuk drivers and had to walk away a few times.

-Overall, a very friendly place and I feel very safe.
+Overall, Chiang Mai is a very friendly place and I feel very safe.
 I saw many seniors living in Chiang Mai and I even saw one walking around alone at night sometimes.
-Although, I don’t recommend people walking around in a foreign country in the middle of the night.
+Although, I don’t recommend walking around a foreign country in the middle of the night.

 You’ll find amazing, world class restaurants and street food.
 The best Mexican food I ever ate was here in Chiang Mai (out of all places).
 You can check out this article about some of my favourite foods and restaurants in Chiang Mai here.

 If you love shopping and good food, this is something you need to check out.
 Check out this article about these night markets.